Whom should I contact first if I am interested in becoming a teacher?

 Why should I choose UNC Asheville over other universities’ programs?

 UNC Asheville’s licensure program is effective and provides rigorous preparation for prospective teachers.
 The typical UNC Asheville candidate passes the PRAXIS II Specialty Area Exams (required for licensure) with a score that is more than 30 points above the required passing score in North Carolina.
-Classes are small (generally no larger than 20) and are taught by full faculty or highly qualified adjuncts (no graduate teaching assistants here!).
-Candidates are given extensive experience in schools prior to student teaching; the vast majority of classes in our program have a field component, where candidates are observing, assisting, and teaching in public school classrooms.
+Classes are small (generally no larger than 20 students) and are taught by full faculty or highly qualified adjuncts.
+Candidates are given extensive experience in schools prior to student teaching; the vast majority of classes in our program have a field component, where candidates observe, assist, and teach in public school classrooms.

 Will I get the same sort of license I would get if I completed a program that grants a bachelor’s degree in Education?

 Yes.
 You will be recommended for a North Carolina Standard Professional I license, which is the same license anyone completing an Education degree gets.

 What if I want to move away from North Carolina after I get my license?